-Prerequisite: Completion of sophomore level chemistry.
+Prerequisite: Permission of the instructor.
 A course focusing on the nature and use of chemical literature.
 The student will gain experience in searching the literature, preparing bibliographies, and writing a documented research paper.

 CHE 304 - INTRODUCTION TO CHEMICAL RESEARCH (1)